Alta Silver Black

 Please do not be racist, sexist, anti-LGBTQ, anti-semitic, or otherwise bigoted and discriminatory in round.

 Hi!
 I'm Sam.
 Harvard Westlake '21, Vanderbilt '25.
-Email chain please: email@example.com.
+Email chain please: firstname.lastname@example.org.
 LD TOC qual 4x (octos soph year, skipped etoc junior year, quarters senior year), 20 bids, won some tournaments (Valley, Yale, Stanford, etc).
 I mostly read policy args, some basic T/theory, and some Ks/topical K affs (settler colonialism, fem IR, etc).
-I also coached this past year/am coaching this year, so I have some topic familiarity.
+I also coached for the past two years/am coaching this year, so I have some topic familiarity.

 Everything in this paradigm (minus the hard and fast rules) is just a preference - my strongest belief about debate is that it should be a forum for ideological flexibility, creative thinking, and argumentative experimentation.
 I realized this paradigm was way too long so I tried to bold stuff for pre-round skimming.

 If you are going too fast for me to tell if you are reading all the words in your cards, I will assume you're not.
 I will call clear and slow, please listen or we will all be sad.

 Won't vote on any arg that makes debate unsafe.
 This includes any arg that denies the badness of racism/sexism/etc, or says death good (args like spark/wipeout = ok, cuz it doesn't deny the value of life, it's just fancy util maths that says extinction better preserves the value of life).
 If your opponent wins your argument is repugnant (absent any larger framing or judge instruction), I'll drop the argument, unless you presented your argument with the agreement that it was repugnant (ie, if you admit your position is racist, but attempt to say that doesn't matter), in which case I will consider your repugnance purposeful and drop you.